Hoglet/TimeIT/README.md

-**NOTE:** I have chosen to start a major refactoring effort and master is volatile at the moment.
-Bug fixes, if any, will be done on branches.

 # TimeIT
-TimeIT is a time tracker that works quietly almost without any interaction and still measures the time you are spending on multiple projects.
+TimeIT is a time tracker that works quietly with minimal/none interaction while registering the time you are spending on multiple projects.
 ![Screenshot](src/doc/html/C/TimeIT-MainWindow.png)

-The concept of this program is that tasks and projects are assigned to workspaces and while you are in those workspaces your projects are timed.
+It features:
+* Manual time tracking.
+* Automatic time tracking (through workspace tracking).
+* Idle detection.
+* Synchronization with server See: [TimeIT-server](https://github.com/Hoglet/TimeIT-Server)
+  * Run on several computers and see the times distributed and visible on all.

-It features workspace tracking, idle detection, editing of time records and has summary views grouped by day, week, month, and year.
+* Summary views grouped by day, week, month, and year.

-For people with multiple computers it will be a nice surprise that it is possible to run instances on all computers and have the recorded time distributed to them.
-See [TimeIT-server](https://github.com/Hoglet/TimeIT-Server)
+* Show details of a task by day/week/month/year.
+  * When did you work?
+  * When did you have a break and for how long?
+* Editing of records.
+* Runs in background.
+* Status Icon in the system tray.

 Source is available on [github](https://github.com/Hoglet/TimeIT)